All Products

 ApsaraMQ for Kafka:Use instance endpoints to send and receive messages

 • JDK 1.8 or later is installed.
-For more information, see Java Downloads.
+For more information, see Java SE Downloads.

 • Maven 2.5 or later is installed.
-For more information, see Downloading Apache Maven.
+For more information, see Download Apache Maven.

 Install Java dependencies

-The following sample code provides an example of dependencies that are required when you use the SDK for Java to connect to an ApsaraMQ for Kafka instance.
-The dependencies are built in the pom.xml file of the kafka-java-demo folder.
-You do not need to manually install the dependencies.
+The following code shows the dependencies required to use the Java SDK to connect to an ApsaraMQ for Kafka instance.
+These dependencies are included in the pom.xml file in the kafka-java-demo folder and do not need to be added manually.

 <dependency>